gr8jam/IncisorSegmentation/README.md

 ## More
-Plese find uploaded report for more thorough description of the project.
+Plese find uploaded [Final_Report.pdf](https://github.com/matejjeglic/ComputerVision_FinalProject/blob/master/Final_Report.pdf) for more thorough description of the project.